rBurgett/system-font-families/README.md

 # system-font-families
-Node lib for getting a list of all the user's TTF and OTF font families.
+Node lib to get system font families (all TTF, OTF, and WOFF) using only JavaScript.